Skip to Main Content

 Boolean operators provide a logical way to combine keyword or subject heading terms using AND, OR, or NOT

-AND will narrow your search by combining one of more terms together
+AND will narrow your search by combining two or more terms together

 OR will broaden your search by retrieving results on any of the terms you enter